 When you decide to transition to clean energy by installing a home solar system, you have more than just an opportunity to make an investment that typically outperforms stock market index funds.
-You also have a chance to make a lasting difference in your local community.
+You also have a chance to make a lasting difference in your local community here in Santa Cruz, CA and on the Central Coast.

 Are you thinking about installing solar panels?
 It’s up to you how you want to spend your money, but there are plenty of compelling arguments for keeping things close to home by choosing local solar energy companies.